 The Amaretto Sour belongs to a family of mixed drinks known as “sours.”
-These cocktail recipes are defined by having at least one liquor (or liqueur), plus lemon or lime juice (the sour part) and a sweetener.
+This category of cocktail recipes are has at least one liquor (or liqueur), plus lemon or lime juice (the sour part) and a sweetener.
 They include classics like the Margarita, Sidecar and Whiskey Sour.
 The smooth, sweet taste of an Amaretto Sour makes it ideal for occasional drinkers as well as more dedicated cocktail fans.